 The woman was right — leading a grassroots movement in your community isn’t quick or easy.
 It’s hard work to relate to, educate, and motivate people.
 It means you harness your passion and time to fight for a cause that’s bigger than yourself.
 It means you spend hours organizing a community of likeminded activists to help lead together.
-And if you deeply care about this great country, it means the fight for freedom never ends.
+And if you deeply care about this great country, it means finding ways to improve your community never ends.

 Recently in my travels with GLA, I watched a presentation about persuasion from a former Obama grassroots strategist, Sara El-Amine.
 Sara spoke about how organizing and persuading people in your community can be boiled down to one memorable acronym: IRS:

 - Inquire: Ask open-ended and genuine questions without interrupting the person you are trying to persuade.
 Genuinely listen and try to understand the person’s motivations and perspectives.

 - Relate: Identify similar experiences and common desires, using some of the person’s own vocabulary and phrases to build trust.

 - Share: Tell stories about why you believe what you believe and how it relates to you on an emotional level, not just an intellectual level.

 I’ll be honest with you—the “IRS” method isn’t a quick fix.
 But unless we’re willing to invest the time in the lives of the people around us, we won’t be able to change hearts and minds and advance freedom in our communities.